-The important question is how the neutrino energy spectra to be observed at Earth would be affected by the SFP phase effect.
-To answer this, we start with Fermi-Dirac type initial neutrino energy distributions\footnote{If the neutrino magnetic moment is large, then the neutrino spectra emerging from the proto-neutron star may be different from Fermi-Dirac type due to neutrino electromagnetic interactions inside the core.
+We start with the mixed ensemble of neutrinos as described in Eq. (\ref{initial R in flavor basis}).
+We take the initial energy distributions to be of Fermi-Dirac type\footnote{If the neutrino magnetic moment is large, then the neutrino spectra emerging from the proto-neutron star may be different from Fermi-Dirac type due to neutrino electromagnetic interactions inside the core.
 See, for example, Refs. \cite{Dar:1987yv, Kuznetsov:2009we, Alok:2022ovy}.
-But, we do not consider this effect here.} on the proto-neutron star surface, and evolve them using realistic density profiles, i.e., the solid lines shown in Fig. \ref{fig:baryonProfileShock}.
-As discussed before (see the discussion following Eq. (\ref{fits})), the realistic density profiles decrease more slowly than the analytical fits and the resonances take place in outer regions where the magnetic field is weaker.
+We do not consider this effect here.} and evolve it using the realistic density profiles, i.e., the solid lines shown in Fig. \ref{fig:baryonProfileShock}.
+As discussed just below Eq. (\ref{fits}), the realistic density profiles decrease more slowly than the analytical fits and consequently the resonances take place in outer regions where the magnetic field is weaker.
 As a result, magnetic moments of the order of $10^{-16} \mu_B$ used in illustrative discussion create smaller amounts of smearing with realistic density profiles.
-However, a stronger magnetic moment can offset this effect and create larger smearing.
+However, a stronger magnetic moment can offset this effect and create a larger smearing.